ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/SquiggleMilli/README.md

-# SquiggleMilli Module
+### SquiggleMilli

-This folder contains code and utilities related to the SquiggleMilli SAR model.
+Our proposed differential imaging attack is applied to the SquiggleMilli model introduced in the paper